LaurentMag/Swamp-soccer/README.md

 Don't forget to `Watch Sass`!

-team project : in charge of member page + filter.
+team project :
+I was in charge of member page + filter.